Nilphamari District: Etymology

 About 200 years ago, the British established farms for cultivating indigo (nil).
 The soil of this area was very fertile for indigo cultivation.
 As a result, a lot of nil kuthi and nil khamar (farm) were built here compared to the other districts.
 It is widely believed that the term "nil khamari" was derived from "nil khamar" by the local farmers.
 And then the word "Nilphamari" was derived from "Nil khamari".

+Geography

+The many rivers in Nilphamari district include the Teesta, Buritista, Isamoti, Jamuneshwari, Dhum, Kumlai, Charalkata, Sorbomongola, Salki, Chikli, Chara and Deonai.
+There are four municipal corporations in Nilphamari district.
+Area of these Municipalities are Nilphamari, Saidpur, Jaldhaka and Domar, There are 60 unions, 370 mouzas and 378 villages in Nilphamari district.

 History

 Nilphamari was previously under the Rajshahi division.
 The Nilphamari subdivision was established in 1875.
 It was a subdivision of the Rangpur District.
 It was turned into a district in 1984.
 The district consists of 6 upazilas, 4 municipalities, 60 union parishads, 370 mouzas and 378 villages.

 Historical specialty

 The historical Tebhaga movement spread over Domar and Dimla of this district in the 1940s.
 Indigo used to be cultivated extensively in this district.
 Saidpur is best known for its railway workshop.
 In 1870, the Assam-Bengal railway set up its largest workshop in Saidpur and many Biharis or Urdu-speakers came to work there.
 During the British rule the telephone exchange for the whole Assam-Bengal District was also situated in Saidpur, and it was the third-largest city of Bangladesh after Dhaka and Chittagong.
 Saidpur had the first airport in North Bengal.
 There was also a cantonment during the British period.